jacobxperez/rams/README.md

 ### Custom build

 [Essentials](https://jacobxperez.github.io/essentials/) is build on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
-Use file style.less for compiling all necessary modules for your documents.
+Use file style.less for compiling all necessary modules for your website.
 For adjusting the settings of fonts, colors, padding and more use file var.less.

 * css/style.less (for compiling all LESS modules)
 * css/less/var.less (for changing the settings of fonts, colors, paddings and more)